Cookies

 In 1906 thirty five year old local storekeeper, Thomas Bradey was killed walking home, late at night, from Penshaw.
 The coroner’s reported indicated he had been drunk and had walked over the Victoria Viaduct.
 He was struck by a train near the iron works.
 He left a wife, Frances, and 5 year old son, Wilfred.
 He in turned drowned in the River Wear in 1911 aged 16.
 His mother, Frances, committed suicide in 1920.
 In probate records the three of them are recorded as having lived in Albert Place.
 It is believed that- though the spelling is slightly different- that this how Brady Square got it’s name, and indeed that name emerged in the 1930s on maps and bus routes.

 In December 1914 the boys headmaster of Biddick School, John Sewell Turnbull aged 50, and travelling companion, George Arthur Patterson aged 47, were struck and killed by a train when they fell off the platform at Washington Station.
 John lived in the school house with his wife, Margaret Bell Turnbull, the headmistress at the school for the girls.
-She moved out to a house in Station Rd and died 5 years later.
+She moved out to a house in Station Road and died 5 years later.
 This tragedy shocked the neighbourhood.
 John Turnbull was remembered as a caring head teacher, who, in the mornings and afternoons would oversee children crossing the active wagon way.

 The impact of World War One